kala13x/magtisun/README.md

    -i                  # get and print user information -h                  # prints version and usage
 ```
-If you dont want to make visible your password while typing, just dont write it as argument.
 Software has invisible password input for security reasons.

 ###Compilation